ykmaeng/ykmaeng.github.io/content/posts/IELTS/charts-showing-different-causes-of-death-in-the-USA-for-two-different-years.md

 ### My Writing

-The pie charts display the proportion of six primary culprits of death in the USA, and this survey was conducted in 1975 and 2002.
-Overall, heart disease and 'other' were the root causes of death throughout the survey, while lung disease showed the least.
+The pie charts `display` the `proportion of` six `primary culprits of` death in the USA, and `this survey was conducted in` 1975 and 2002.

+`Overall`, heart disease and 'other' were the root causes of death `throughout the survey`, while lung disease showed the least.

-To begin with, in 1975, a substantial proportion of 38% was seen in heart diseases, and that of 'other' was 4% less than heart diseases.
-This was followed by cancer, which was half that of 'other'.
-Following that, accident, pneumonia, and lung disease illustrated a marginal difference, which ranged between 6% and 2% in order.
+`To begin with`, in 1975, a `substantial proportion of` 38% `was seen in` heart diseases, and that of 'other' was 4% less than heart diseases. `This was followed by` cancer, `which was half that of` 'other'. `Following that`, accident, pneumonia, and lung disease `illustrated` `a marginal difference`, `which ranged between` 6% and 2% `in order`.

-Turning to 2002, the category of 'other' showed an increasing trend, and it had a considerable percentage of 35%.
-A similar trend was illustrated in cancer, which had slightly less than a quarter at 23%.
-As for pneumonia and lung disease, they presented a proportional pattern to cancer, as the former had 4% while the latter was depicted at 3%.
-In terms of heart disease and accident, they presented an inversely proportional tendency shown as 31% and 4%, respectively.
+`Turning to 2002`, the category of 'other' showed an `increasing trend,` and it had a `considerable percentage of` 35%. `A similar trend was illustrated in` cancer, which had `slightly less than a quarter at` 23%.
+As for pneumonia and lung disease, they `presented a proportional pattern to` cancer, `as the former` had 4% `while the latter` was `depicted at` 3%. `In terms of` heart disease and accident, they presented an `inversely proportional tendency shown as` 31% and 4%, `respectively`.
+(178 words)

 {{< admonition info "Feedback from ChatGPT" false >}}
 The report does a commendable job at providing a structured and concise analysis of the differences in causes of death for the two years.
 Here are some observations and suggestions: